MartinGbz/NameDayToken/README.md

 # Abstract

-The NameDayToken contract allow to create ERC-20 tokens that are only:

-- mintable by addresses which have an ENS name containing a specific name
+The NameDayToken is an ERC-20 contract mintable by addresses with specific ENS names and transferable only during the specific name day.
-- mintable/transferable during the name day

 Example: You setup an Alice token that is mintable by all \*alice\*.eth holders and only transferable during Alice's day (16/12 of each year).